instructor-adam/pilotbootcamp/README.md

 your solution in your github using the path `cs/week#/day#/assignment-name`, where the week and day correspond to the *due date* of the assignment.
+For example, assignment 3 would be placed in `cs/week2/day1/hash-implementations`.

+### What if the problem is too hard?

-For example, assignment 3 would be placed in `cs/week2/day1/hash-implementations`. **If you are not able to solve the problem at home** then post up a text file containing the
+If you are not able to solve the problem at home then post up a text file containing the following:
-following:

 - a description of the approach(s) you thought of
 - a description of where you got stuck on these approaches.
 For